Temerloh: Tourism

-Apart from its variety of fish, the town of Temerloh also offers a variety of jungle and wild-life experiences.
+Apart from its variety of fish, the town of Temerloh also offers a variety of jungle and wildlife experiences.
 The Kuala Krau Wildlife Reserve, a virgin forest reserve with untouched flora and fauna, is also where you can find the Kuala Gandah Elephant Conservation Centre and the Seladang Breeding Center.
 Gunung Senyum Recreational Forest, a paradise for nature and cave lovers is just about 20 km away.
 Located at Bukit Rengit, Lanchang, the Deerland Park features not only deer, allowing visitors to feed, touch, and learn about them, but also other animals such as ostrich, peacock, tuna deer, nilgai (India) and wood duck (Canada).
 Home to the albino monkey, porcupine, black leopard, civet, the Malayan gharial crocodile and alligators, the town's mini zoo covers over 1.5 ha of land, and is located at Jalan Bahagia, near Kampung Sungai Rabit.
 There's also a recreational park located right in the middle of Temerloh town, behind the courthouse, called Taman Bandar (Town Park).
 Among the facilities provided here are skateboard track, playground, jogging trails and a mini stadium.